-SAFEGUARDING & CHILD PROTECTION POLICY Academic Year 2023-24
+SAFEGUARDING & CHILD PROTECTION POLICY Academic Year 2024-25

-Rationale for the Policy: Altrincham Preparatory School is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
+Altrincham Preparatory School is committed to safeguarding and promoting the welfare of children and expects all staff, volunteers and visitors to share this commitment.
 All children have the right to be protected from harm.

-Policy Aim: To ensure that protocols and procedures are highlighted and ensure that information around each safeguarding issue can be better understood so that all adults working with the children and young people in our care can be kept safe from harm.
+To ensure that protocols and procedures are highlighted and ensure that information around each safeguarding issue can be better understood so that all adults working with the children and young people in our care can be kept safe from harm.

-Author:

-Claire Finch- Designated Safeguarding Lead (DSL)
+Author: Yvette Bonfante - Designated Safeguarding Lead (DSL)

-Agreed and Authorised by:

-Senior Leadership Team (SLT) and Governing Body
+Agreed and Authorised by: Senior Leadership Team (SLT) and Governing Body

-Date agreed:
+Date agreed: September 2024

-September 2023

-To be reviewed:
+To be reviewed: September 2025